I never used to allow myself to be emotionally vulnerable.

 Over time, this will become a part of who you are and how you do things.
 Emotional vulnerability will improve your relationships, as well as your emotional and mental wellbeing.

-Examples of celebrities who have shown emotional vulnerability
+Examples of emotional vulnerability on celebrities

 Simone Biles During the 2020 Olympics